kyrsjo/MiniScatter/SWAN.md

 Once connected to lxplus7, download and compile MiniScatter as follows:
  * Change folder to your CERNBOX:
    `cd /eos/user/first_letter_in_username/username/`
+   (remember to use your actual username and the first letter in the username in this command)
  * Clone the GIT repository:
    `git clone https://github.com/kyrsjo/MiniScatter.git`<sup>1</sup>
  * Enter the MiniScatter folder: